Hyman G. Rickover: Public image

-Death
+Later life and death

+On 4 July 1985, Admiral Rickover suffered what was described as a "serious" stroke, and was admitted to Bethesda Naval Hospital, thereafter dealing with partial paralysis in his right arm.

-Rickover died at his home in Arlington, Virginia, on July 8, 1986, at age 86.
-He was buried on July 11 in a small, private ceremony at Arlington National Cemetery.
-On July 14, memorial services were led by Admiral James D. Watkins at the Washington National Cathedral, with President Carter, Secretary of State George Shultz, Secretary Lehman, senior naval officers, and about 1,000 other people in attendance.
+Rickover died at his home in Arlington, Virginia, on 8 July 1986, at age 86.
+He was buried on 11 July in a small, private ceremony at Arlington National Cemetery.
+On 14 July, memorial services were led by Admiral James D. Watkins at the Washington National Cathedral, with President Carter, Secretary of State George Shultz, Secretary Lehman, senior naval officers, and about 1,000 other people in attendance.
 At the request of the admiral's widow, President Carter read Milton's sonnet When I Consider How My Light is Spent.

 Secretary of the Navy Lehman said in a statement:

-"With the death of Adm.
+With the death of Adm.
 Rickover, the Navy and this nation have lost a dedicated officer of historic accomplishment.
 In his 63 years of service, Adm.
-Rickover took the concept of nuclear power from an idea to the present reality of more than 150 U.S. naval ships under nuclear power, with a record of 3,000 ship-years of accident-free operations."
+Rickover took the concept of nuclear power from an idea to the present reality of more than 150 U.S. naval ships under nuclear power, with a record of 3,000 ship-years of accident-free operations.

 And the then-Chief of Naval Operations:

 "Most important," Admiral Watkins said, "he was a teacher.
 He set the standards.
 They were tough.
 That is the legacy and the challenge he left to all who study his contributions."

 Rickover is buried in Section 5 at Arlington National Cemetery.
 His first wife Ruth is buried with him and the name of his second wife Eleonore is inscribed on his gravestone.
-Eleonore passed away on July 5, 2021, and is to be buried in Arlington Cemetery.
+Eleonore died on 5 July 2021, and was buried in Arlington Cemetery.
 Rickover is survived by Robert Rickover, his sole son by his first wife.

 Honors

 The Los Angeles-class submarine USS Hyman G. Rickover (SSN-709) was named for him.
-It was commissioned two years before his death, and was, at that time, one of only two Navy ships to be named after a living person since 1900 (there have been 16 more since).
-The submarine was launched on August 27, 1983, sponsored by his second wife Eleonore, commissioned on July 21, 1984, and deactivated on December 14, 2006.
+She was commissioned two years before his death, and was, at that time, one of only two Navy ships to be named after a living person since 1900 (there have been 16 more since).
+The submarine was launched on 27 August 1983, sponsored by his second wife Eleonore, commissioned on 21 July 1984, and deactivated on 14 December 2006.
 In 2015, the Navy announced a Virginia-class submarine named USS Hyman G. Rickover (SSN-795) in his honor.
-The submarine's christening took place on July 31, 2021.
+The submarine's christening took place on 31 July 2021.

-Rickover Hall at the United States Naval Academy houses the departments of Mechanical Engineering, Naval Architecture, Ocean Engineering, Aeronautical and Aerospace Engineering.
+Rickover Hall at the United States Naval Academy houses the departments of Mechanical Engineering, Naval Architecture, Ocean Engineering, and Aeronautical and Aerospace Engineering.
 Rickover Center at Naval Nuclear Power Training Command is located at Joint Base Charleston, where Navy personnel begin their engineering training.
 In 2011, the U.S. Navy Museum included Rickover as part of the Technology for the Nuclear Age: Nuclear Propulsion display for its Cold War exhibit, which featured the following quotation:

 Other things named in his honor include the Admiral Hyman Rickover Fellowship at M.I.T., Hyman G. Rickover Naval Academy, and Rickover Junior High School.